sntworx/nib/README.md

 > **Active development.** APIs, syntax, and behavior may change without notice.
 Not recommended for production use yet.

-### What's nib
+## What's nib

 `nib` is a small custom scripting language written in Rust, meant to be embedded inside a host application rather than run standalone.
 C-like syntax (`var`, `if`/`else`, `while`, `for`, top-level `func`s with no closures, arrays, etc.).

-It has no standard library and nothing pre-bound by default: the host decides exactly which native functions a script is allowed to call (`register_func`), and can even strip specific keywords out of the language for a given script (`disable_keywords`) — e.g. dropping `while`/`for` to rule out unbounded loops.
+Nothing is pre-bound by default: the host decides exactly which native functions a script is allowed to call (`register_func`), and can even strip specific keywords out of the language for a given script (`disable_keywords`) — e.g. dropping `while`/`for` to rule out unbounded loops.
 That opt-in-only surface makes it a fit for running untrusted or user-authored logic inside a larger app: plugin scripting, rules/workflow engines, user-defined formulas, that kind of thing — where you want scripts to only ever touch what you explicitly exposed.

-For shared logic that's easier to write in `nib` itself than as native Rust/PHP/JS functions, a host can also `include()` its own nib-authored library code (or a prepared one, if/when one ships) before running the main script — top-level `func`s from an include land in the same global scope the main script runs in, so it can call them directly.
+For shared logic that's easier to write in `nib` itself than as native Rust/PHP/JS functions, a host can also `include()` its own nib-authored library code — or the prepared `array`/`string`/`math` libraries in [`stdlib/`](stdlib/) — before running the main script; top-level `func`s from an include land in the same global scope the main script runs in, so it can call them directly.
 This is separate from `register_func`: it doesn't need the host to touch its own language at all, and included code stays subject to the same "no closures, top-level `func` only" rules as any other `nib` script. `include()` itself can't fail — it just queues the source — so a host never needs error handling around the call; parsing and running happen together inside `run()`, so any problem with included code (or the main script) surfaces from that one call.

 The same language also reaches multiple host runtimes: a PHP extension (`bindings-php`) and TypeScript/WebAssembly bindings (`bindings-ts`) sit on top of the same core interpreter, so identical `nib` scripts and host-defined behavior can run in a PHP backend and a browser/Node frontend alike.